 At a county like Sussex, where the resources aren’t as great as they would be at a Premier League football club, for example, you take on a lot.
 And that’s probably true at most counties.
 But I don’t see that as a negative.
 When I started, I was not only interviewing players, I was then editing the videos, writing up the interviews and then posting them and driving engagement on social media.

-I’m lucky to have an extra pair of hands for some of those things now, but my role in cricket is still incredibly varied and that kind of experience gives you the basis to really develop your skills and hands you an extraordinary amount of responsibility, as well as keeping things interesting.
+I’m lucky to have an extra pair of hands for some of those things now, but my role is still incredibly varied and that kind of experience gives you the basis to really develop your skills and hands you an extraordinary amount of responsibility, as well as keeping things interesting.
 That can only be a good thing.